mikenz/silverstripe-multisites/README.md

 ### Public display of a subsite

-By default, each subsite is available to the public (= not logged-in), provided a correct host mapping is set up.
-A subsite can be marked as non-public in its settings, in which case it only shows if a user with CMS permissions is logged in.
-This is useful to create and check subsites on a live system before publishing them.

-Please note that you need to filter for this manually in your own queries:

-	$publicSubsites = DataObject::get(
-		'Subsite',
-		Subsite::$check_is_public ? '"IsPublic"=1' : '';
-	);

 To ensure the logged-in status of a member is carried across to subdomains, you also need to configure PHP session cookies to be set